bogyz123/codebox/README.md

 - [ ] Add search by tag feature
 - [x] Display link to paste after creating
 - [ ] Create an API to make & retrieve pastes
+- [ ] Move to react-router
+- [ ] Convert URLSearchParams to useParams by react-router